turingschool/backend-curriculum-site/module2/lessons/intro_to_active_record_in_sinatra.markdown

 ### Updating the Controller

-Now that we have some songs, let's check our controller to see that we're doing the database prep that we need to do in order to see our songs.
+Now that we have some songs, let's update our controller so that we are doing the database prep that we need to do in order to see our songs.

 ```ruby
 class SetList < Sinatra::Base